Skip to main content

 Pomeranians are one of the cutest dog breeds — these myths about them aren't so cute

-When it comes to cute dog breeds, Pomeranians certainly rank up there.
+Which pup wins the cute dog breeds contest?
+We can’t decide for sure, though Pomeranians certainly rank up there.
 Cute is relative, but come on.
 Pomeranians, a toy breed, are some of the smallest dogs you’ll find.
-The pups typically grow to be 3 to 5 pounds and 6 to 7 inches.
+The pups typically grow to be 3 to 7 pounds and 6 to 7 inches.

 However, they have a big presence on the sidewalk.
 The breed’s signature strut would make models like Kendall Jenner and Hailey Bieber swoon.
 Jenner and Bieber may be runway royalty these days, but Pomeranians have counted true royalty among their fans.
 Queen Victoria was one of the Pomeranian’s earliest fans, breeding and exhibiting them at the Crufts Dog Show in 1891.
 Their loving personality has helped Pomeranians cozy up to humans for generations.